Harder-Narasimhan strata and $p$-adic period domains: Newton strata and Harder-Narasimhan strata on -adic flag varieties

 \begin{remark} For any $[b]\in B(G,\mu)$ with the associated HN stratum $\Fl(G,\mu^{-1})^{HN=[b]}$, we neither know its non-emptiness\footnote{If $[b]$ is basic, then the associated stratum is open and non-empty.
 Thus the non-emptiness is a problem on non-basic strata.
 For the case of $\GL_n$, see \cite{O4} for a complete solution.
 For the general case, see \cite{DOR} Remark 9.6.3 for some hints.}, nor the closure relation.
 If $\mu$ is non minuscule, then in \cite{DOR} the authors there gave a counter example for the closure relation, see loc. cit.
-Example 2.3.7.
-However the closure relation may hold for minuscule $\mu$ and in the general case for the $B_{dR}^+$-affine Schubert cells (see section \ref{section non minuscule}). \end{remark}
+Example 2.3.7. \end{remark}